katechaik/kpi-nasdaq-52627/README.md

 ## Code

 The data collection and analysis were performed using Python.
-The code is available in the repository file `KPI NASDQ analysis.ipynb`.
+The code is available in the repository file `KPI NASDAQ analysis.ipynb`.